List of Magical Girl Raising Project characters: Magical Girl Raising Project: ACES/QUEENS

-The eldest of Puk Puck's protéges.
-She is a stubborn and childish girl who leads the latter's entourage and idolizes her.
+A member of Puk's Faction, one of the three factions ruling the Magical Kingdom; she is the eldest of Puk Puck's protéges, a stubborn and childish girl who idolizes the latter.
 Her magical girl outfit is reminiscent of The Boy Who Cried Wolf.
 In ACES, Puk Puck sends her, Snow White, and Sorami Nakano to retrieve Premium Sachiko, but the mission fails when both of her fellow protéges are killed.
 In QUEENS, she realizes Puk Puck brainwashed her and runs away from Puk's Faction, partnering with Mana to rescue the brainwashed Snow White.
-She survives QUEENS and cooperates with Snow White in BLACK, WHITE, and RED to bring Pythie Frederica, who masterminded Sachiko's death, to justice.
+She survives QUEENS and cooperates with Snow White in BLACK, WHITE, and RED to bring Frederica, who masterminded her fellow protége's deaths, to justice.

 Her ability makes others believe that anything she says is the truth; the only way to break the spell is to realize she is lying.